Probing departures from $\Lambda$CDM by late-time datasets: Introduction

-Furthermore, in 2024, building on hints from the Pantheon$^+$ and Union3 compilations, DESY5 found that best-fit values of $\omega$ were consistently slightly greater than $-1$ at more than the $1\sigma$ level, both for supernova data alone and combined with CMB, BAO, and $3\times 2$pt measurements, supporting a trend toward mildly dynamical dark energy.
-DESI’s first-year BAO data~\cite{adame2025desi} further strengthened this evidence, showing deviations from $\Lambda$CDM at $2.6\sigma$–$3.9\sigma$ when combined with CMB, Pantheon+, Union3, and DESY5 datasets, favoring a dynamical dark energy scenario with $\omega_0>-1$, $\omega_a<0$, and $\omega_\omega+\omega_a<-1$ (Quintom-B).
-The DESI DR2 BAO data~\cite{karim2025desi} alone excludes $\Lambda$CDM at $3.1\sigma$, and up to $4.2\sigma$ when combined with other datasets, with improved precision over DR1.
-These findings have motivated further exploration, and the dynamical behavior of dark energy and various theoretical models have been extensively studied in light of the DESI DR1 and DESI DR2 results~\cite{choudhury2025cosmological,choudhury2025cosmology,choudhury2024updated,liu2025torsion,lee2025constraining,lee2025unveiling,mazumdar2025constraint}.
+Furthermore, in 2024, building on hints from the Pantheon$^+$ and Union3 catalogs, DESY5 found that best-fit values of $\omega$ were consistently slightly greater than $-1$ at more than the $1\sigma$ level, both for supernova data alone and combined with CMB, BAO, and $3\times 2$pt measurements, supporting a trend toward mildly dynamical dark energy.
+DESI’s first-year BAO data~\citep{adame2025desi} further strengthened this evidence, showing deviations from $\Lambda$CDM at $2.6\sigma$–$3.9\sigma$ when combined with CMB, Pantheon+, Union3, and DESY5 datasets, favoring a dynamical dark energy scenario with $\omega_0>-1$, $\omega_a<0$, and $\omega_\omega+\omega_a<-1$ (Quintom-B).
+The DESI DR2 BAO data~\citep{karim2025desi} alone excludes $\Lambda$CDM at $3.1\sigma$, and up to $4.2\sigma$ when combined with other datasets, with improved precision over DR1.